Art605/ETL-Pipeline-Development/README.md

 - Transform and integrate data using Google Cloud Data Fusion for analytics-ready formats.
 - Orchestrate the ETL pipeline using Apache Airflow via Cloud Composer.
 - Load the transformed data into BigQuery for efficient querying.
-- Visualize key insights from the data using Power BI.
+- Visualise key insights from the data using Power BI.

 **Data Architecture:**<br>
 ![diagram-export-20-11-2024-08_42_47](https://github.com/user-attachments/assets/85664443-787f-49ce-8e99-84344c320390)